-Life Insurance Calculator: How Much Coverage Do You Need?
+Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Perhaps it is the most important financial decision you will ever have to make.
 It is to provide some form of finance to your close relatives in case something happens to you.
 However, making a decision about how much coverage to consider with Life Insurance can be highly stressful.
 Income, debts, and family size can all weigh into the ultimate decision.
 Fortunately, a Life Insurance calculator can help cut through all these complications.
 It is a very useful tool that breaks down your needs and helps you develop the right policy.
+In 2026, with higher living costs and longer financial obligations, using a calculator is more relevant than ever.
 Today, in this blog, we are going to walk you through the essentials of Life Insurance coverage in Canada, how to use a Life Insurance calculator, and what factors you need to consider when determining how much coverage is necessary.

 What Is Life Insurance, and Why Do You Need It?

 Life Insurance can be defined as a contract between the insured and the insurance company.
-It is understood that, for premiums paid, the insurance company will pay a sum of money (death benefit) to your beneficiaries upon your death.
-The fundamental reason for Life Insurance is to replace your income and pay your bills when you are no longer around to do so.
+It is understood that, for premiums paid, the insurance company will pay a predetermined death benefit to your beneficiaries upon your death.
+The fundamental reason for Life Insurance is to replace your income and pay your bills when you are no longer around to do so under the policy terms in force at the time of death.

 There are, in fact, so many reasons why people spend money on Life Insurance.

-• Income replacement: If you’re the primary earner in your family, Life Insurance can help replace your income, ensuring your family can maintain their lifestyle.
+• Income replacement: If you’re the primary earner in your family, Life Insurance can help replace your income, ensuring your family can maintain their lifestyle for a defined period rather than indefinitely.

 • Debt repayment: Mortgages, credit cards, and loans don’t disappear when you die.
 A Life Insurance policy can help cover these debts so your loved ones aren’t burdened by them.